Nicholas A. Carlough B.A., B.S. Founded IOAE in 2016

 Below is a high-level description of the various system components that emerge from the fractal expansion of the FESA settlement system, using our methodology.

-The Astro-ekistic units (AEU) of FESA are adapted from the ekistic units as described by Constantinos Apostolou Doxiadis, the original formalizer of the scientific study of human settlement known as ekistics.
-The AEU of FESA are divided into two subgroups fundamental AEU and Major AEU.
-Fundamental AEU contain the building blocks of FESA where each scale describes different levels of functionality, where as major AEU are simply fractal conglomerates of the largest fundamental AEU.
-The differences in functionality emerge as the open spaces that provide for different sized transparent covered spaces between the fractal arrangements of the fundamental AEU and are described below.
+The Ekistic units of FESA are adapted from the ekistic units as described by Constantinos Apostolou Doxiadis, the original formalizer of the scientific study of human settlement known as ekistics.
+The ekistic units of FESA are divided into two subgroups fundamental ekistic units and Major ekistic units.
+Fundamental ekistic units contain the building blocks of FESA where each scale describes different levels of functionality, where as major ekistic units are simply fractal conglomerates of the largest fundamental ekistic units.
+The differences in functionality between fundamental units is a function of increasingly large spaces that emerge between the fractal scaling pattern of the FESA as described below.

 Population Density: 1538 – 965 / km2